 SFR organizes 27 weekly food runs, which salvage food from donor sites and deliver it to area pantries and shelters.
 Volunteers have the satisfaction of seeing the direct impact of their work as they rescue and donate food.
 SFR also organizes other one-time opportunities and events throughout the year, specifically during Hunger Awareness Week in the fall.

 Time commitment for food runs is 1-2 hours per week for an entire semester.
 Food runs are at various times throughout the day, Monday-Friday.
 No previous experience is required.

-SFR rescues food from locations including Whole Foods, Panera Bread and Starbucks and brings it to locations including Boston Rescue Mission, Safe Haven for Women and the New England Shelter for Homeless veterans.
+SFR rescues food from locations including Whole Foods and Starbucks and brings it to locations including Boston Rescue Mission, Safe Haven for Women and the New England Shelter for Homeless veterans.

-All SFR runs use one of the CSC’s 15-passenger vans.
+All SFR runs use one of the CSC’s 12-passenger vans or a mini-van.
 Volunteers interested in driving are trained and certified at the beginning of each semester.
 Volunteers not interested in driving are still encouraged to be part of the program, as each run is made up of at least 2 people.